-Although abolition of the right to jury trial in criminal forfeiture matters caused this proposal to be defeated by the Committee in April, the jury trial right as preserved in the current, revised proposal is merely the rump of the present jury right.
-First, it only applies in a case in which the finding of guilt was made by a jury.
+Although abolition of the right to jury trial in criminal forfeiture matters caused this proposal to be defeated by the Standing Committee in June, the jury trial right as preserved in the current, revised proposal is merely the rump of the present right.
+First, it would only apply in a case in which the finding of guilt was made by a jury.
 Presently, a defendant can plead guilty to criminal charges and still demand a jury trial on the forfeiture aspect of the case -- although that rarely happens.
-Why should a defendant be forced to go through a jury trial on the issue of guilt just to preserve his or her right to a
+Why should a defendant (or the judge) be forced to go through a jury trial on the issue of guilt just to preserve his or her right to a jury trial on a contested allegation of forfeiture?
+Neither the jury nor the judge determines the extent of the defendant's interest in the property during the guilt phase of the criminal trial, nor is that a necessary aspect of any plea colloquy.